Sign In / Sign Out

 - Map and Locations

 Sources: American College Health Association.
-American College Health Association-National College Health Assessment: Arizona State University Spring 2017.
-Baltimore: American College Health Association; Spring 2017 (n=2,096).
+American College Health Association-National College Health Assessment: Arizona State University Metro Phoenix Campuses Spring 2018.
+Baltimore: American College Health Association; Spring 2018 (n=1,304).

 Intimate partner violence refers to physical, sexual or psychological harm carried out by a current or former relationship partner or spouse.
 Intimate partner violence includes domestic violence, dating violence, and stalking.
 These acts can take place among romantic or sexual partners of the opposite or same sex, whether they live together or not.

 At the core of intimate partner violence, the abusive partner uses various strategies to maintain power and control within the relationship.
 Examples of these strategies include:

 Stalking refers to a pattern of repeated unwanted attention and contact that causes the victim concern or fear for their own safety for the safety of others.
 Stalking may take the form of texting, messaging, calling, following, watching, dropping by the home, or showing up at work or social outings of the victim repeatedly without invitation, even after being asked to stop.
 When asked to stop the stalker may get angry or upset, or may attempt to gain power or control over their victim.